feuerdev/feuer/NEXT_STEPS.md

    - Resource gathering efficiency stats
    - Building assignment tracking
+   - Simplified structure by removing units and adding stats directly to groups

 3. ✅ Updated the GameServer with:
    - Resource generation based on assigned groups